Sponsored

 The unsolved case of a young girl's disappearance reopens after twenty years in this moody, atmospheric debut of suspense set in Reykjavík and the Icelandic coast.

-As a cold case investigation is launched and the intricate threads of past and present begin to entangle, Unnur must race to recover the broken memory of what happened all those years ago, or risk losing her own daughter.
-Steeped in stories from Icelandic folklore and myth, Freyja is at once a gripping story of a child's disappearance, a testament to the power of a mother's love, and an enthralling tale of redemption and forgiveness from a gifted new voice.
+As a cold case investigation is launched and the intricate threads of past and present begin to tangle, Unnur must race to recover the broken memory of what happened all those years ago, or risk losing her own daughter.
+Steeped in Icelandic folklore and myth, Freyja is at once a gripping story of a child's disappearance, a testament to the power of a mother's love, and an enthralling tale of redemption and forgiveness from a gifted new voice.

 Margrét Ann Thors is an Icelandic-American writer based in Reykjavík, Iceland.
 She received her MFA from Columbia University and teaches graduate and undergraduate courses in the English department at the University of Iceland.
 Her writing has appeared in Glamour, Creative Nonfiction, Ós Pressan, Storychord, and other outlets.
 Freyja is her debut novel.